fountainstudios/AIMakecodeMarkdown/PatternRecognition_ACT2.md

 ## Step 3
 As a last step we need to extract the patterns on the ocelots coats from the photographic data.
 Use a `||Datasets: extract patterns||` coding block.
+Now when you run the code previews of the ocelots patterns will be compiled.
 ```ghost
 Input.trap1_PR()
 Input.trap2_PR()